 The practice manager was responsible for dealing with these.
-Staff told us they would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.
+Staff would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.

-The practice manager told us they aimed to settle complaints in-house.
+The practice manager aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
 Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.

-We looked at comments, compliments and complaints the practice received in the last 12 months.
+We looked at comments, compliments and complaints the practice received in the previous 12 months.